jeanslack/Videomass/README.md

 `python3 -m pip install videomass`

-> This should also automatically install the remaining required dependencies such as wxPython (only for Mac-Os and Windows), PyPubSub, and requests.
+> This should also automatically install the remaining required dependencies such as wxPython (only for Mac-Os and Windows), PyPubSub, yt-dlp and requests.
 >
 > On Linux and FreeBSD a launcher should be even created in the application launcher of your desktop environment.